russellvaughan/GoSquared/README.md

 ## Description

-A simple blogging Web Application including a user login process with GoSquared implemented.
+A simple blogging web application including a user login process with GoSquared implemented.
-GoSquared's Basic Tracking has been integrated as well as Vistors Tracking.
-A simple 'like' feature for a blog post has been created as way to make use of GoSquared Event Tracking.
+GoSquared's Basic Tracking has been integrated as well as Vistor Tracking.
+A simple 'like' feature for a blog posts has been created as way to make use of GoSquared Event Tracking.

 ## Approach to Testing & Development: